BeaniumMC/translations/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
+Please do not solely rely on AI or online translators to create translations.

 ---